Performance in the Play (1 credit)

 Students rehearse and present scenes in workshop performances for the PMC community.
 TH 212 is especially recommended for students who have completed TH 211.
 Spring.
 Group: IV.

 Students will discover how to use theatre concepts to create positive change in a community.
 In this active, experiential course, students will engage in storytelling, devising, facilitation, and evaluation.
 They will build thematic pieces aimed at pressing social issues, research facts and core concepts, learn how to facilitate community dialogue, and go out into the community to deliver performances that activate conversation, increase understanding, and spark change.
 Group IV, Ideas 2 Signature Course.

 Refer to description in English courses

-The goal of this course is to achieve an ensemble of artists participating in an holistic approach to theatre: students assume the roles of writers, directors, designers, and actors.
-Through readings, exercises, and discussions, students are encouraged to explore the world around them, engaging in issues that concern them, and working together to develop a final project inspired by their journey, to be presented to the Pine Manor community.
-May be repeated for credit.
-Fall, alternate years.
+The goal of this course is to achieve an ensemble of artists participating in a holistic approach to theatre, exploring the relationship between mindfulness and ensemble.
+Through readings, exercises, and discussions, students are encouraged to explore whether the whole can be greater than the sum of its parts, engage in issues that concern them, and work together to develop a final project inspired by their journey.
 Group: IV.

 Theatre for Children

 This course introduces the student to the methods and materials of play production for young audiences.
 Topics include storytelling, improvisation, theatre games, acting, play selection, direction, settings, and costumes.
 TH 251 culminates in a production performed for a young audience.
 Spring.
 Group: IV

 Theatre courses may be repeated one or two more times at a higher level .
 For example, if a student took TH 141 Design and Build for Theatre, s/he could take it again in another semester as TH 241 Design and Build II, and then again in another semester as TH 341 Design and Build III.
 List of 100/200 level courses that could be repeated: